Trainee and associate placements

 - The date at which you expect to qualify or the date you qualified.

-Personal counselling and other personal development activities - Please give details of your own personal counselling or psychotherapy, with approximate dates, making clear: (a) duration; (b) theoretical orientation; and (c) whether individual or group.
+Personal counselling and other personal development activities: Please give details of personal counselling or psychotherapy which you have received, with approximate dates, making clear: (a) duration; (b) theoretical orientation; and (c) whether individual or group.
 Please make clear if you are currently in counselling or psychotherapy.
 Please provide details of other personal development activities with which you have engaged.

-Professional memberships - Please give details of any professional memberships, membership of BACP (British Association For Counselling and Psychotherapy), UKCP (United Kingdom Council For Psychotherapy), BPS (British Psychological Society) or equivalent bodies.
-Are you familiar with the BACP Ethical Framework, and do you work as a counsellor in accordance the BACP Ethical Framework?
+Professional memberships: Please give details of any professional memberships, membership of BACP (British Association for Counselling and Psychotherapy), UKCP (United Kingdom Council for Psychotherapy), BPS (British Psychological Society) or equivalent bodies.
+Are you familiar with the BACP Ethical Framework, and are you willing and able to offer counselling in accordance with the BACP Ethical Framework?

-Other Information - Please give any other information you would like to give in support of your application?
+Other Information: Please give any other information you would like to give in support of your application?
 This can include any relevant lived experience that has drawn you to this placement and plans for your current and future learning and development.

 Additional application guidelines during the pandemic (Covid-19)

-- Access to a computer that can run Zoom and perform administrative tasks online
+- Access to a computer that can run Microsoft Teams and perform administrative tasks online

 - Access to a good broadband connection.